marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 * 7 am–10:30 pm

 Specify time zones when writing about an event or something else people would need to schedule.
-Since Mailchimp is in Atlanta, we default to ET.
+For example, Mailchimp is in Atlanta, so they default to United States Eastern time.

 Abbreviate time zones within the continental United States as follows: